ymaan4/RFIClean/README.md

 If you find RFIClean useful, it would be great if you would cite the following paper that describes the underlying methods in detail: https://arxiv.org/abs/2012.11630 .
-Thank!
+Thanks!

 Yogesh Maan  <ymaan4[@]gmail.com>